razaibi/razaxjs/README.md

 Currently used on : http://www.razengo.com

-try typing something  like "call of duty" (without the quotes) in the search to see the library in action.
+try typing something  like "airways" (without the quotes) in the search to see the library in action.